QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 We'll use linear algebra first to explain and then do  some experiments with  a "fiscal theory of the price level".

-According to this model, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the "shortfall is called the "government deficit"), it puts upward pressure on the price level and generates persistent inflation.
+According to this model, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the "shortfall" is called the "government deficit"), it puts upward pressure on the price level and generates persistent inflation.

 The "fiscal theory of the price level" asserts that